dobages93/nuxtjs-apollo/README.md

 # nuxt-demo1

 My Nuxt.js playground project.
-I have added a GraphQL server and apollo-client v2 to communicate with it.
+I have added a GraphQL server and apollo-client v2 to communicate with it via vue-apollo.

 ## Build Setup